 Glucosamine is a natural treatment with minimal side effects

-We’ve noticed no significant increase in our arthritis progression.
 We’ve been using three natural pain supplements, one of which contains glucosamine, since 2003, when they first came on the market.
 They’re scientifically designed to relieve pain, stiffness, swelling and to promote flexibility of motion in all joints.

 Unlike NSAIDs, glucosamine is easy on the stomach

 There are also no conclusive studies to show that non-steroidal anti-inflammatory drugs (NSAIDs) slow the progression of hip arthritis.

 Glucosamine, on the other hand, consists of natural properties with nutrient value that reaches the cellular level of the body.
 High quality glucosamine supplements have potential to rebuild or regenerate joint tissue and cartilage.

 Glucosamine has few side effects.
 NSAIDs, like all drugs, have many side effects, including gastrointestinal discomforts and bleeding and other health problems.

 Therefore, if the relief of hip arthritis symptoms was equal to NSAIDs, the glucosamine-based natural supplement would be preferred.
 Many patients start glucosamine on a trial basis for three months to see if it’s effective for their symptoms.
 If it is, they continue the treatment.
 If it’s not effective, they discontinue use.

 Hip arthritis usually affects adults over age 50.
 It’s more common in people who are overweight.
 The disease is also genetic and tends to run in families.